Humanities Commons Privacy Statement

 - Your unique Twitter identifier, a string of digits that identifies your account

 Your Twitter identifier is recorded in our user database and is used to connect to your account.
 Your screen name is not recorded and is not used by Humanities Commons.

-When you use your institutional identity provider to authenticate, the log-in process takes place on your institution’s servers.
+iii.
+Your Institution.
+When you use your institution’s identity provision service to create and authenticate your account, the log-in process takes place on your institution’s servers.
+Institutional identity providers federate with Humanities Commons through their membership in InCommon and eduGAIN.
 Humanities Commons, as a registrant in the REFEDs Research and Scholarship Entity Category, receives the following information:

 - Your shared user identifier